souxls/Collections/README.md

 * [dnspeep](https://github.com/jvns/dnspeep) - spy on the DNS queries your computer is making
 * [breakpad](https://github.com/google/breakpad) - Breakpad is a set of client and server components which implement a crash-reporting system
 * [rustdesk](https://github.com/rustdesk/rustdesk) - Yet another remote desktop software
+* [fd](https://github.com/sharkdp/fd) - A simple, fast and user-friendly alternative to 'find'

 ### 安全
 * [ModSecurity](https://github.com/SpiderLabs/ModSecurity) - ModSecurity is an open source, cross platform web application firewall (WAF) engine for Apache, IIS and Nginx that is developed by Trustwave's SpiderLabs.
 It has a robust event-based programming language which provides protection from a range of attacks against web applications and allows for HTTP traffic monitoring, logging and real-time analys…